gabrielbmoro/MovieDB-App/README.md

 Welcome to the MovieDB-App!
 If you like movies, you will like this app, because you can access the most popular and top rated movies 🤩

+More details about the project you can take a look in our [Wiki](https://github.com/gabrielbmoro/MovieDB-App/wiki) 📚

 ---

 ## How to run the project 📦